gdm85/go-rencode/README.md

 ### Accessory types

-The `rencode.List` and `rencode.Dictionary` implement Python-alike features and can store values and keys of the simpler types previous enumerated.
+The `rencode.List` and `rencode.Dictionary` implement Python-alike features and can store values and keys of the simpler types enumerated above.

 #Credits